Article based on a lecture kept at the International Yoga Congress, Bucharest, 25th of November 2012 by Johanes Dragonoff.

 But the 'subsets of God' with this attribute of infinity need not to be manifested.
 Perhaps they are somewhere between God and manifestation, e.g. within the pure tattvas of shaivistic ontology or as logoi (logos), pure thoughts, pure intentions.

-On the other hand we can simply realize that everything created is made out of the same original Infinity (as nothing else exists in the first place) so that this Infinity is still present in everything, although hidden from the mind that works only with limits.
+On the other hand we can simply realize that everything created is made out of the same original Infinity (as nothing else exists in the first place - or better said: everything is initially totally unlimited, infinite) so that this Infinity is still present in everything, although hidden from the mind that works only with limits.
 From infinity nothing but infinity can come forth, rest is just an illusion.
 We only need to see this clearly and let go of those suggestions in our mind that insist otherwise.

 To see a World in a Grain of Sand And a Heaven in a Wild Flower Hold Infinity in the palm of your hand And Eternity in an hour - Auguries of Innocence, William Blake